Chronology of the Second Manassas Campaign

 enough to finish building a bridge over the river, by

-which they withdraw to the south bank early on the 24th.
 McClellan, accompanied by Major General William Franklin's corps, sails from Fort Monroe.
 The next day, McClellan lands at Aquia Creek, Franklin's corps at Alexandria.
-The first troops from McClellan, Brigadier General John Reynolds's division of Porter's corps, reach Pope from Aquia Creek.
-The rest of Porter's corps comes up through the following day. |
+The first troops from McClellan, Brigadier General John Reynolds's division of Porter's Fifth Corps, reach Pope from Aquia Creek.
+The rest of Fifth Corps comes up through the following day. |

-| August 24, 1862 | Major
+Aug.
+24, 1862 |

 for Aquia Creek, where they arrive the next day.
 Only